 But hold on there, Mama!
 Induction isn’t always the best choice.
 In fact, research shows that it doesn’t eliminate the risk of shoulder dystocia completely; it drops the risk rate from 7% to 4% and actually increases the risk of a severe tear.

-While many providers say that inducing before term will reduce the risk of dystocia and the need for a cesarean section, the research does not back up this conclusion.
+While many providers say that inducing before term and based on gestational age will reduce the risk of dystocia and the need for a cesarean section, the research does not back up this conclusion.

 The truth is, inducing birth actually increases the risk of an unplanned cesarean section birth!